MileHacker Logo

 • Salerno Centrale is a major train terminal with excellent connectivity.

-• Tickets may be purchased online via Trenitalia or Italo, at stations, or through travel agencies.
-Advance booking is advisable for better prices.
+• Tickets may be purchased online via Trenitalia or Italo, at stations, or by way of travel agencies.
+Reserving ahead is advisable for better prices.

 • Regional trains connect to nearby cities like Naples, Pompeii, and Paestum.